Time-Dependent Equation-of-Motion Coupled-Cluster Simulations with a Defective Hamiltonian: Computational Details

 In order to examine how the unphysical characteristics of truncated similarity-transformed Hamiltonian and the corresponding EOM-CC eigenvectors affect the electron dynamics driven by an external electric field, we performed frequency- and time-domain EOM-CCSD calculations for the MgF molecule using the STO-3G basis set.\cite{Pople69_2657,Pople70_2769} We have calculated CCSD and EOM-CCSD energies, dipole and transition dipole moments, and oscillator strengths of MgF at inter-atomic distances ($R_\mathrm{Mg\mbox{-}F}$) of $1.600$--2.000 \AA, at 0.001 \AA\ increments.
 After identifying bright states with complex eigenvalues and/or negative oscillator strength values, we performed TD-EOM-CCSD simulations of driven transitions to these states at selected points in the $R_\mathrm{Mg\mbox{-}F} = 1.600$--2.000 \AA\ region.

 The frequency-domain CCSD/EOM-CCSD calculations and subsequent TD-EOM-CCSD propagations reported in this work were performed using a Python code developed with the help of the \texttt{p$^\dagger$q} second quantized algebra package.\cite{DePrince21_e1954709} This code was interfaced with the unrestricted Hartree--Fock (UHF) and integral transformation routines of \textsc{Psi4}.\cite{Sherrill20_184108} The UHF calculations were carried out using $C_{2v}$ symmetry.
 Given the small size of the MgF/STO-3G system (21 electrons in 28 spin orbitals), we were able to form the full CCSD $\bar{H}$ in the space of the reference and singly and doubly substituted determinants with $S_z=+\tfrac{1}{2}$ and diagonalize it, allowing us access to the full spectrum of the CCSD $\bar{H}$.
 Furthermore, $\bar{H}$ was blocked according to irreducible representations of the $C_{2v}$ point group to prevent arbitrary rotations among degenerate states.
-The occurrence of complex eigenvalues and negative or complex oscillator strength values was verified against EOM-CCSD data computed using generalized HF reference in the Chronus Quantum software package.\cite{Li19_e1436} We have also performed additional computations based on the restricted open-shell HF (ROHF) reference, as well as using $C_1$ point group, and we have verified that the unphysical behaviors persist in these cases (see Supplementary Material).
+The occurrence of complex eigenvalues and negative or complex oscillator strength values was verified against EOM-CCSD data computed using generalized HF reference in the Chronus Quantum software package.\cite{Li19_e1436} We have also performed additional computations based on the restricted open-shell HF (ROHF) reference, as well as using $C_1$ point group, and we have verified that the unphysical behaviors persist in these cases (see Supplementary Material). { In order to investigate the effects of basis set size on the occurrence of complex eigenvalues, we also performed additional CCSD/EOM-CCSD calculations using the 6-31G\cite{Pople72_2257,Hehre1982_2797,Pople1982_3654}, cc-pVDZ,\cite{Dunning89_1007,Wilson11_69} and cc-pVTZ\cite{Dunning89_1007,Wilson11_69} basis sets.
+Because our Python implementation is not efficient enough to construct the full CCSD $\bar{H}$ with these basis sets, we computed the lowest 40 excited states of MgF with $A_1$ symmetry at $R_\mathrm{Mg\mbox{-}F}=1.70$--2.30 \AA\ with 0.01 \AA\ step size in \textsc{Psi4}, making sure that the geometry and energy ranges encompass those of the complex seam observed in the STO-3G case (see below).}